 As the story goes, in the mid-1990s it turned out that Springbank had a number of under-proof casks aging in their warehouses, between 30 and 36 years old.
 Since the spirit needs to be at least 40% ABV to qualify as scotch whisky, somebody at the distillery decided to use the under-proof whisky to "dilute" cask-strength around-12-year stuff down to standard levels.
 Typically, distilled water would be used for this purpose -- so you can imagine how instead adding 36-year-old unadulterated Springbank might impact the flavor differently than water!
 Another version of the story says that there was a family dispute at the time, and one of the guys at the distillery "wasted" these great casks to spite someone else.

-According to the guys of PLOWED who shot this bottle into fame, there is little difference between the "darks."
-Some disagree though.
+According to some of the veterans of PLOWED who shot this bottle into fame, there is little difference between the "darks."
+Others disagree though.

 N: Combination of very rich fatty notes, lavender, orange custard, lots of rubber and plastic.
 I also get some cinnamon notes reminding me of some vintage bourbons, like Stitzel-Weller Old Fitzgerald.
 P: Yes, yes, yes, yes, yes.
 Full flavored nectar of Springbank.
 This is excellent, no hype about it.
 Ya gotta love the Springbank rubbery sherry (which I do) because this a monster example of that style.
 Side-by-side with the 1966 this one is much thicker and flavorful, if you can believe that.
 F: Very long with a build, lavender and rubber notes go on forever.
 I would sell an organ for another bottle of this.
 Pure joy.